If you'd like support in applying these concepts or for your well-being and relationships, please schedule a consultation with Jonathan here.

 “I'm not the problem, he is.”
 “It's not my fault, it's hers.”
 Many individuals feel this way in their relationships.
 Despite the popularity of the axiom “it takes two to tango,” many are quick to blame their partner instead of first looking at their own role in molding the situation.
 The truth is, both partners created the problem and both must be part of the solution…usually.

 When It Only Takes One

-There are two exceptions to the “two to tango” rule; in other words, there are two relationship problems in which one partner dances solo.
-In cases of abuse and infidelity, the offending partner alone is responsible for the behavior.
+There are three exceptions to the “two to tango” rule; in other words, there are three relationship problems in which one partner dances solo.
+In cases of abuse, dishonesty, and infidelity, the offending partner alone is responsible for the behavior.

 “Hang on!” some might say, “Yes, I cheated, but it's because I felt lonely in my marriage!
 If my spouse had made me feel wanted, I would have been faithful!”
 Others might state “I only got physical because my partner wouldn't leave me alone and was yelling at me!
 If they hadn't made me mad, I wouldn't have hit them.”

 This kind of thinking presents a slippery slope; it reasons that cheating is the fault of the faithful partner and abuse is caused by the victim.
 The fact is, each one of us is responsible for his or her own behavior.
 One might feel isolated by his partner, but he is still responsible for the choice to be unfaithful.
 His partner didn't “make” him cheat.
 Likewise, one might be enraged by her spouse's shouting, but she is still responsible for the choice to strike.
 No one “made” her use violence.
 In each case, healthier coping strategies could have been employed, but weren't.